-Fun fundraisers – Quick “how to” tips on making fundraising fun for both participants and organizers.
+Fun Fundraisers For Schools – Quick “how to” tips on making fundraising fun for both participants and organizers.
 Use these tips to increase participation in your fundraiser and boost your fundraising profits.

 #1 – Make it fun every step of the way